Should you worry about a mosquito that lands on you with its bum in the air?

 Overlanding Botswana Tips– That’s a Wrap

 Overall, Botswana is a fantastic destination for wildlife enthusiasts and for those of you seeking an adventurous safari experience.
-With proper planning and research, you can have an unforgettable trip to this beautiful country.
+You can have an unforgettable trip to this beautiful country with proper planning and research.

 These tips should set you on the right path for an amazing Botswana overland trip.